ChrstphrHll/npc_gen/students/Railyn Retenia.md

 year: 3
 guild: Jettenia
 partyID: 28
+tags:
+- Half-Orc
+- Ranger
+- Assault
+- 3rd
+- Jettenia
 ---
 # Railyn Retenia
 ---
 ### Description
 - 3rd year Half-Orc Ranger in Jettenia
-- curly dark red hair that's kept back by a green headband, Pale Blue eyes, and Pale Gray skin
+- curly dark red hair that's kept back by a green headband, Blue eyes, and Pale Gray skin
 - Is Obliging and Abrasive, and has Contributing as their ideal

 ### Organizations